14 Top Tourist Destination in Malaysia

 14 Perhentian Islands

-Perhentian Islands are well known all over the world because of its pristine beaches and crystal clear water.
+Perhentian Islands are well known all over the world because of their pristine beaches and crystal clear water.

 The island and coral are relatively unspoiled and popular stopping off points for tourists exploring Malaysia and this part of Asia.

 Play and walk on the soft and white sand with many broken corals in places.